pete3n/localGPT_T3-Template/README.md

 [lgpt-t3-app/src/server/api/routers/lgptApi.ts](lgpt-t3-app/src/server/api/routers/lgptApi.ts)

 Is the tRPC router that handles API calls to the localGPT API server.
-Because tRPC doesn't have native (I tried the experimental support but couldn't get it to work properly) support for FormData (and node doesn't have a compatible Blob type with the DOM's Blob type).
-Given this limitation, the easiest way to pass a validated data form between the frontend and backend is just to send a base64 encoded string as JSON.
+Because tRPC doesn't have native support for FormData (I tried the experimental support, but couldn't get it to work properly), and node doesn't have a Blob type compatible with the DOM's Blob type, the easiest way to pass a validated data form between the frontend and backend is just to send a base64 encoded string as JSON.
 Which necessitates this function:<br>

 ```
 const base64ToBlob = (base64: string): Blob => {